leeeyj/leeeyj/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am YongJin Lee, a student at Kookmin Univ from Seoul Korea, who is interested in Cryptology, Digital Forensic and Data science.
+I am YongJin Lee, a student at Kookmin Univ from Seoul Korea.
+I am interested in Cryptology, Digital Forensic and Data science.